Car Shape: What Kind of Message Are You Sending?

 Bottom line, if you take care of your car, she’ll take care of you right back.

-Check out all the maintenance parts available on NAPA Online or trust one of our 17,000 NAPA AutoCare locations for routine maintenance and repairs.
-For more information on car cleaning,, chat with a knowledgeable expert at your local NAPA AUTO PARTS store.
+Check out all the maintenance parts available on NAPA Online or trust one of our 16,000 NAPA AutoCare locations for routine maintenance and repairs.
+For more information on what message your car shape sends, chat with a knowledgeable expert at your local NAPA AUTO PARTS store.

 Photo courtesy of Foter